-Higher Inherent Risk Conclusion Going Concern - Compliance with ISA 570 The COVID-19 pandemic has significantly affected the trading conditions of organisations, and there are increased levels of uncertainty within the forecasts used as part of the going concern assessment.
-We are satisfied that management's assessment and disclosures of going concern in the audited financial statements is appropriate.
-This disclosure has been subject to our professional practice consultation process.
-There are no further matters to report.
+Higher Inherent Risk Conclusion

+Going Concern - Compliance with ISA 570

+The COVID-19 pandemic has significantly affected the trading conditions of organisations, and there are increased levels of uncertainty within the forecasts used as part of the going concern assessment.

 This results in significant judgement to conclude whether events or conditions indicate that a material uncertainty exists that may cast significant doubt on the organisation's ability to continue as a going concern.
-This judgement will determine the appropriate disclosures to be made in the financial statements, which will be
+This judgement will determine the appropriate disclosures to be made in the financial statements, which will be reflected in the audit report